ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

  // ScActionEvent is event type on which the given agent triggered.
  // It is encapsulate information about sc-event.
 The provided event
  // is event on which the agent is triggered  right now.
 It has methods
- // to get information about initiated sc-event: GetUser, GetAddedArc,
+ // to get information about initiated sc-event: GetUser, GetGeneratedArc,
  // GetSubscriptionElement, GetArcSourceElement, GetArcTargetElement.
  // All events are not copyable and movable. return m_memoryCtx.HelperCheckEdge(